folio-org/mod-data-import/FileProcessingApi.md

 ## Introduction

 This documentation describes API for the file processing.
 **mod-data-import** module performs processing for already uploaded files.
-If you would like to know more about how to upload files, please see [(documentation for file uploading)](FileUploadApi.md).
+For more information on file upload, please see [(documentation for file uploading)](FileUploadApi.md).
 File processing implies dividing files into chunks of complete raw records and sending these chunks to another FOLIO modules for the further handling.

 ## Responsible entities and DTOs